EmmanuelaJoy/wildlife-tracker/README.md

 # WILDLIFE TRACKER APP

+## Author's Information

+<p>This project was developed by Emmanuela Joy.</p>

+Click on [Emmanuela Joy ](https://github.com/EmmanuelaJoy) to find the link to her Github Site.

 ## Project Description

 <p>Wildlife Tracker is an application that enables rangers to record sightings in an area.</p>